-The Fender CC-60S represents incredible value for money.
+The Fender CC-60S (full review here) represents incredible value for money.
 It’s loaded with features that you’d expect on much more expensive guitars, and the overall build quality and choice of materials is unbeatable in this price range.

 This is another Fender bundle, so in the box you’re also getting a gig bag, strap, picks, and a set of genuine Fender spare strings.
 We found that the gig bag didn’t have the best padding, but it’s still protective enough to help you safely transport your guitar to and from lessons or jam sessions.

 The tone wood choice is classic, with laminated mahogany back and sides and a solid spruce top.
 That top brings a fantastic top end, with good sustain and tons of sparkle.
 In the mids we found it was well focused and had good bite.

 It played beautifully with softer styles like finger picking, and carried itself well while strumming.

 It had a nato neck, which performed just like a traditional mahogany neck would.
 It was snappy and responsive, and the modern slim C profile was wonderfully comfortable.
 Aiding in the comfort of the neck were the rolled fretboard edges.
 They went a long way to reduce finger fatigue, and made the neck feel a lot faster.

 As for its sound profile, we were really impressed with the overall balance.
 For a concert shape, it had a surprisingly full bottom end, which paired well with the strong mid range and treble presence.